What to Expect if You Receive an IRS Final Notice of Intent to Levy

 If you disagree with the tax liability or with the proposed levy, you have a few different options.
 For best results, you should have a tax attorney help with the following:

-You can appeal the tax liability shown on the notice if you believe that it is incorrect.
+You can appeal the tax liability shown on the notice if you believe that it is incorrect and you haven’t had a chance to appeal yet.
 You can also appeal the proposed levy.
 The intent-to-levy notice outlines your right to request a due process hearing.
 As long as you request the hearing within 30 days of the date on the notice, the IRS will not move forward with the levy.

 If you miss the deadline, the IRS will move forward with the levy, but you still have the right to request an equivalent hearing.
 To appeal, file Form 12153 (Request for a Collection Due Process or Equivalent Hearing) or write a letter with the same information on the form.

-If you believe that the tax liability is due exclusively to your spouse or ex-spouse’s actions, you can apply for innocent spouse relief.
+If you believe that the tax liability is due exclusively to your spouse or former spouse’s actions, you can apply for innocent spouse relief.
 This program has very specific eligibility criteria, but if you qualify, you will only be responsible for your portion of the tax liability.

 There is also a program called offer in compromise based on doubt as to liability.
 The application process requires detailed knowledge of the tax code, so you should work with a tax professional.
 If you qualify, the IRS will reduce your tax debt.